 I don’t advocate ever, ever, ever physical confrontation let alone when it involves a woman, but if you have ever worked in the “back of the house” at a restaurant it is incredibly stressful.
 As an owner of a restaurant the whole day is consumed by the operations so when you get home the last thing someone would want is a verbal reprimand once stepping foot through the door.
-In the same breath mother Vicky is also doing heavy lifting with the caretaking of three young children as well as working.
+In the same breath mother Vicky is also doing heavy lifting with the caretaking of three young children as well as working in a high stress work space.
 Simply put I wish the parents in this story knew their marriage was not going to work out before it came to blows for the sake of the children as well as the possibility of maintaining an amicable friendship.
 There are references in the novel from Dwayne Sr.’s own blood sister Raquel that he was intolerable and mean.
 From my gatherings he was more of a despondent, emotionally absent father more so than an angry one.
 More of a back story would have been appreciated for better comprehension of the roots of his anger.
 You know that Vicky is quite stubborn and unabashedly so, and you understand Dwayne Sr. is an angry individual but you don’t really know the underlying reason for why these personalities clash; star signs can’t be the only trigger.
-I want to know the whole story to make a better judgment of what is truly going on not just what is at plain sight.
-Through the earlier passages I feel sorry for Dwayne Sr. and I really shouldn’t but the constant barrage from Vicky and work stress makes him more of a sympathetic character early in the book.
-Again no relationship should be harboured with fear but Vicky exhibited no signs of being submissive she was more of the antagonist in these conflicts.
+I want to know the whole story to make a better judgment of what is truly going on, not just what is revealed to the reader.
+Through the earlier passages I feel sorry for Dwayne Sr. and I probably shouldn’t, but the constant barrage from Vicky and work stress makes him more of a sympathetic character early in the book.
+Again no relationship should be harboured with fear but Vicky exhibited no signs of being a reluctant combatant she was more of the antagonist in these conflicts.

 Lemonade is truly the ultimate success story, similar to that of a fairy tale in that you don’t believe it to be true and you were waiting for him to get the girl at the end.
 Congratulations Bernard, and thank you for helping me learn how to transform lemons into something that is oh so sweet.